wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/ignore-tyk-oas.md

 title: Using the Ignore Authentication middleware with Tyk OAS APIs
 date: 2024-01-24
 description: "Using the Ignore Authentication middleware with Tyk OAS APIs"
-tags: ["ignore authentication", "ignore", "ignore auth", "authentication", "middleware", "per-endpoint", "Tyk OAS"]
+tags: ["ignore authentication", "ignore", "ignore auth", "authentication", "middleware", "per-endpoint", "Tyk OAS", "Tyk OAS APIs"]
 ---

 The [Ignore Authentication]({{< ref "product-stack/tyk-gateway/middleware/ignore-middleware" >}}) middleware instructs Tyk Gateway to skip the authentication step for calls to an endpoint, even if authentication is enabled for the API.